raghvendra03/66-Days-of-Data/README.md

 ### Day 45
 * Today I learnt Version control Git from this amazing free resource Git Tower.
 It is a very simple and easy to understand guide to learn the basics of Git.

+### Day 46
+* Today had a lot of work from the office but was able to get some time and work on some #python problems on HackerRank.